Off the Beaten Path Mexico: 23 Destinations Most Travelers Miss [2025 edition]

 The town of Bacalar is truly a special place and hidden gem due to its incredible natural beauty and lack of mass tourism.

 Bacalar is the perfect place for a relaxing and tranquil getaway.
-There are many accommodation options located directly on the lagoon, where you spend the day relaxing on overwater hammocks.
+Directly on Laguna Bacalar, there are many amazing accommodations.
+Each has some sort of structure so that guests, can spend the day relaxing on overwater hammocks.

 Another highlight is visiting Los Rapidos, a restaurant and attraction where you can float down the rapid canals of the lagoon.